-Top Places To Visit 96 Spots
+Top Places To Visit in Barog 99 Spots

 The capital of Himachal Pradesh is yet again a hilly town spread over a bunch of pictuesque hills which again are crowned with snow at winters.
 Unlike its rivals, Shimla has a toy train connectivity from the nearby village of Kalka which is about 100 kms apart.
 The train journey though slow offers a visual treat rich in different terrains and altitudes.
 Pines, steep slopes, snow, hilly terrains are all you can count on in shimla.